RackManage/agent/README.md

 The build process will also update `install.sh` and the `Release.key` file in the Debian repository using the public key in the `GPG_PUBLIC_KEY` environment variable.

 ### Signing Windows Installers
 Windows installers are signed with a Certum Open Source Code Signing Certificate.
 Due to the smart card / HSM requirements for signing Windows installers, the Windows installer is not signed during the build process.
-In the future, this process may be automated using a locally hosted CircleCI runner with the smart card attached.

 To sign the installer, run the `scripts/sign-windows-installer.ps1` script with the following command: